 |(Figures from the US Department of Commerce, Bureau of Economic Analysis)|

 Enlarge image American stundents can earn bachelor's and master's degrees at many German institutions. (© dpa - Report) Cultural relations are wide-ranging.
 Every year hundreds of thousands of people travel across the Atlantic – as tourists, participants in the numerous exchange programs or as artists and performers, scientists, academics and as well as school and college students.

-Some 50 million Americans, or around 15 percent of the population, are of German descent.
+Some 50 million Americans, or around 15 percent of the population, profess German roots.
 However, German Americans do not constitute a cohesive interest group.
 There are numerous German-American associations devoted to cultivating German customs and traditions.

 There is also close cooperation between the two countries in the defence technology sector.
-This is ensured by a German Liaison Office for Defense Materiel in the U.S. and a number of liaison officers working in important sections of the U.S. armed forces.
-Since 1964, more than 1,600 members of the armaments section have been deployed for a year with the U.S. armed forces under various exchange programmes.
-Conversely, some 160 members of the U.S. armaments section have already assumed responsibilities at Federal Armed Forces facilities.
+This intensive cooperation is reflected in the existence of a German Liaison Office for Defense Materiel in the U.S. and a number of liaison officers working in important sections of the U.S. armed forces.

 Source: Federal Foreign Office and German Embassy.
 Updated April 2017